danieltannguyen/ConvertPDF/README.md

 * 1.0.0.0
     * published first version with converting pdf file to .docx file
 * 1.0.0.1
-    * Working on adding more output file types.
+    * Added more output file types .txt and .html.

 ## Meta